vishalmysore/Tools4AI/README.md

 </p>

 # Rapid Start
 Do you want to start building ASAP , Look at Rapid start here https://github.com/vishalmysore/simplelam
+Integration of Spring Controller and AI Actions - https://github.com/vishalmysore/SpringActions

 # Tools4AI
 Tools4AI is 100% Java implementation of Large Action Model (LAM) and can act as LLM agent for integraetion with enterprise